 Promoted pins (aka Pinterest ads) are one of the best strategies you should implement for your business TODAY!
-Read below why and how to set up and run profitable promoted pins campaigns.
+Read below why this is true and how to set up and run profitable promoted pins campaigns.

-Pinterest has gone through quite a few changes in past year.
-One change some have noticed is that Pinterest promotes their ads to Business users.
-And some accounts have also noticed a slight decline in organic visibility as well.
+Pinterest has gone through quite a few changes in the past year.
+One change some have noticed is Pinterest now promotes their ads to business users.
+Some accounts have also noticed a slight decline in organic visibility as well.

-If you ever caught yourself thinking "I wish I used Facebook ads when they were cheap" (like many of us!), this is the time to hop on-board with Pinterest ads as they are still cheap compared to any other platform.
+Have you ever caught yourself thinking (like many of us!), "I wish I used Facebook ads when they were cheap?"
+If yes, this is the time to hop on-board with Pinterest ads because they are still cheap compared to any other platform.

 There are a couple of key steps to take when you look to create your first ad:

-Before anything else, make sure you have Pinterest tags working 100% on your site (use the Chrome Pinterest Tag Helper extension) to verify your tags.
+Before anything else, make sure your site has Pinterest tags working 100%.
+(Use the Chrome Pinterest Tag Helper extension to verify your tags.

-When you use event codes on your website, you are able to re-target a visitor at a later stage - this is most likely where conversions will happen!
+You are able to re-target a visitor at a later stage when you use event codes on your website.
+This is most likely where conversions will happen!

 Once your account is set up, it is time to set up your first campaign.
 This will be your test campaign to learn more about your audience and what makes them "click."
 Literally.

-To start, I recommend creating 1 campaign with two ad sets - one for interest and another for keywords.
+To start, I recommend creating one campaign with two ad sets - one for interest and another for keywords.

-Start with a low budget of $5-10 per day.
+Start the campaign with a low budget of $5-10 per day.
 The final amount depends on the number of ad sets and variations you'll use and the niche you are in.

-Run the test ad for at least for a week to get enough data.
+Run the test ads for at least for a week to get enough data.
 This will give you a general idea how ads are performing.

 Step-by-step guide about setting up Pinterest Ads / Promoted Pins

-So now it is time to set up your first campaign.
-I'll go through the set-up process step by step and explain what to choose and why.
+So now it's time to set up your first campaign.
+I'll go through the set-up process step-by-step and explain what to choose and why.

-So the first decision you need to make is to decide on your campaign objective.
+So the first decision you need to make is to decide your campaign objective.

 You have six options:

-Brand awareness ads are great for a top of the funnel strategy to capture a brand new audience and get them to know you.
-This is generally the most affordable ad option (you pay for visibility rather than a click) and great for a beginner as you learn more about your audience.
+Brand awareness ads are great for a top-of-the-funnel strategy to capture a brand new audience and get them to know you.
+This is generally the most affordable ad option.
+You pay for visibility rather than a click and it's great for a beginner learning more about your audience.

-For brand new client ad accounts I normally start with Brand Awareness just to get my client's products/website seen by the target audience.
+I normally start with Brand Awareness for brand new client ad accounts.
+This step is perfect for getting my client's products/website seen by the target audience.
 The data I get from the brand awareness activity determines my next steps.

 The next step is to name your campaign.
-I recommend that you change the suggested campaign name into something more descriptive.
-The more ads you run, the harder it will be to separate each ad so get into habit renaming them for clarity.
+I recommend you change the suggested campaign name into one that is more descriptive.
+The more ads you run, the harder it will be to separate each ad.
+So get into habit renaming them for clarity.

-This is also where you set up your campaign level Spending Limits - daily or lifetime.
-Add your $5-10 / day limit here or leave empty and set the budget on Ad Set Level.
+This is also where you set up your daily or lifetime campaign-level Spending Limits.
+Add your $5-10 per day limit here or leave empty for now and set the budget on Ad Set Level.

 You also have an option to "Pause Campaign" if you are just getting to know the platform.
 Only unpause when you know all your settings are correct.